derailedapp/britannia/README.md

 # Britannia

-Britannia is a Discoursy project made for asynchronous scheduling and running of tasks.
+Britannia is a Discoursy project made for asynchronous scheduling and running of jobs.

-## Why not use another TQ?
+## Why not use another JQ?

-Since Discoursy will be using etcd instead of redis, we found other tasks queues lacking the two things we required:
+Since Discoursy will be using etcd instead of redis, we found other job queues lacking the two things we required:

 - asyncio support
 - etcd support